Zahra11Mosbal11/portfolio-project-wonders/README.md

 ## Team Members and Roles

 - **Zahra**: Project Manager and Lead Developer
-  - **Roles**: Overseeing the project development, ensuring all elements come together smoothly, and leading the development team with a focus on both front-end and back-end functionalities.
+  - **Roles**: Overseeing the project development, ensuring all elements come together smoothly,with a focus on both front-end and back-end functionalities.